Enochsoul/soulbot-discord/README.md

     - Players roll initiative and get added to a tracking table before combat begins.
     - Players can delay their initiative to a set number smaller than their current.
     - DM can create NPCs, add them at any time before or after combat starts.
+        - NPC names should have no spaces or contained in quotation marks.
+EG: Bad_Guy1 or "Bad Guy1"
     - DM can update any NPC or player's initiative to any value as needed.
     - DM can remove any player or NPC from the initiative order.
     - DM commands on players can be referenced by Discord @ mention.